The Surprising Reason Kate Middleton Never Takes Off Her Coat in Public

 MORE: 12 Surprising Things Meghan Markle Won’t Be Allowed to Do When She Becomes a Royal

-The rule doesn’t come as a surprise when you consider how little Queen Elizabeth is seen without her bright, vibrant coats.
-The royal family also isn’t known for the most progressive dress code either (Prince George is only allowed to wear shorts because pants are considered “pedestrian”), so it’s not too shocking that the fear of appearing “unladylike” would play into Middleton’s outfits.
+The rule doesn’t come as a surprise when you consider how little Queen Elizabeth is seen without her vibrant coats.
+The royal family certainly isn’t known for the most progressive dress code (Prince George is only allowed to wear shorts because pants are considered “pedestrian”), so it’s not too shocking that the fear of appearing “unladylike” would play into Middleton’s outfits.

 At least now we know Middleton isn’t just extremely cold whenever she keeps her coat on indoors.